 Bob and Lauri Brown are a living testament to the hard work and dedication required to sustain an organic growing operation in the face of myriad challenges.
-The couple have been growing organic apples, around 50 different varieties, and other fruits for over 20 years; Bob took over for his father and continued the organic tradition, even though in many ways, the difficulties of growing organically might seem to surpass the rewards.
+The couple has been growing organic apples, around 50 different varieties, and other fruits for more than 20 years.
+Bob took over for his father and continued the organic tradition, even though in many ways, the difficulties of growing organically might seem to surpass the rewards.

-Pest management and overwhelming paperwork top the list of challenges that face organic farmers.
+Overwhelming paperwork and pest management top the list of challenges that face organic farmers.
 Bob estimates he has spent in the neighborhood of 500 hours on his tractor this summer so far, working even when he wasn’t feeling well.
 But when you stand at the edge of one of several of their tracts of trees at sunset and observe the ripening apples practically glow in the coppery evening light, it’s impossible not to feel deep gratitude for their labor of love, one that works in harmony with nature.
-Bob said that “This year’s crop is about average or better.”
+Bob said, “This year’s crop is about average or better.”
 Good news indeed.

 Even though the U.S. organic market in 2018 broke the $50 billion mark for the first time, with sales hitting a record $52.5 billion, up 6.3% from 2017, according to the Organic Trade Association’s 2019 Organic Industry Survey, Bob says that it’s difficult to find buyers for organic apples.
-Consumers want picture perfect apples, says Lauri.
+Lauri explained that consumers want picture perfect apples.
 They don’t like tiny blemishes on their apples and won’t buy those.
 They also have to compete with apples from Washington state; the orchards there are basically irrigated desert, so bugs aren’t a problem.
 This is a big factor as Bob pays upward of $60,000 for organic approved chemicals.
 Some of the chemicals cost $200-$400 per quart!
-But they are necessary to combat fungus, disease and insects.
+But they are necessary to combat fungus, disease, and insects.

 This year the Brown’s will have 10 migrant workers to help with the harvest.
 This is a low number compared to years past when they might have had 40 workers.
 The reason for the decline, Bob explained, is that the workers prefer steady, year-round employment, and many of them now reside permanently in Florida and work in construction and other trades.
 Bob provides housing for the workers, and all the apples are hand-picked.
 The harvest will last about 2 months, with most of the apples going to Burnette Foods, Eden Foods, and Northern Natural.
 The fresh apples will be sold to Oryana, The Children’s House, Harvest Health, and through farmer’s markets.